RHIT-CSSE/csse332/Homework/SemaphoreLab/README.md

 # Thread Sorting (40 points)

 Look at the thread\_sorting project in the lab directory.
-The Costs.txt file in this project should be used as a sample file for this part of the lab.
-Don't forget to compile with the -pthread compilation flag.

-In this program you will demonstrate your understanding of thread creation, some thread synchronization, and POSIX thread management.
+In this program you will demonstrate your understanding of thread creation, joining, and just some general purpose concurrent algorithm design in C.

-We want to read in an input file of integers and sort it.
+We want time how long it takes to sort with various sort algorithms.
 We'll do this with 3 different sorting methods (all the sorting code is given to you).
 We will do this sorting in parallel using threads.
-We will print some info about how fast the various sort methods were, then we'll merge all the various sorted sub-files together into one sorted list and output it to a file.
+We will print some info about how fast the various sort methods were.

-The program is in the file threads.c and takes three command line arguments:
+The program is in the file threads.c and takes two command line arguments:

 1.  the number of threads to create (n),
-2.  an input file
-3.  an output file

-in that order.
+2.  the number of numbers each thread should sort

+Here's some example output from my solution:

+       ./threadSort_solution.bin 6 5
+    Sorting indexes 0-4 with brute force
+    Sorting indexes 5-9 with bubble
+    Sorting indexes 10-14 with merge
+    Sorting indexes 15-19 with brute force
+    Sorting indexes 20-24 with bubble
+    Sorting indexes 25-29 with merge
+    Sorting indexes 20-24 with bubble done in 2 usecs Sorting indexes 15-19 with brute force done in 2 usecs Sorting indexes 10-14 with merge done in 78 usecs Sorting indexes 5-9 with bubble done in 1 usecs Sorting indexes 25-29 with merge done in 52 usecs Sorting indexes 0-4 with brute force done in 1 usecs brute force avg 1.500000 min 1 max 2 bubble avg 1.500000 min 1 max 2 merge avg 65.000000 min 52 max 78
+    Result array:
+    26 27 28 29 30
+    21 22 23 24 25
+    16 17 18 19 20
+    11 12 13 14 15
+    6 7 8 9 10
+    1 2 3 4 5

-1. We've given you code that handles the input arguments and file reading.
-Your first goal will be the insert the numbers from the input file into some structures that are convenient for processing (might I suggest a two dimensional array?).
+1. We've given you code that handles the input arguments and generating the numbers to sort, so you don't need to worry about that.

 2. Use a loop to create n parallel threads, distributing the number of values evenly across each thread.

-    a.
     Each thread will sort its group of values using a different sorting algorithm.
-In each thread, call one of three sorting algorithms (provided in threads.c).
+In each thread, call one of three sorting algorithms.
 One third of the threads created should use a brute force sorting algorithm.
 One third should use bubble sort.
 And finally, one third should use merge sort.
+You can assume it divides evenly.
+I built a function called thread\_dispatch that my pthread\_create calls.  thread\_dispatch then looks at its parameters to figure out which of the 3 sorting functions it ought to run (exactly what those parameters are though, is up to you).

+    Make your thread\_dispatch print "Sorting indexes..." messages as in the example output above.
+Note that I put a sleep(1) after the first Sorting indexes printf - this makes its obvious my threads run in parallel even if the sorting they do is really fast.

+    Be sure to test this code and make sure your result array output matches mine before you continue one.
+Don't worry about tracking time (the next part) till the basic sorting works.

-    b.
-Each thread should track the time it takes to operate (use gettimeofday), starting upon creation and ending once the sorting is complete.
+3. Now make each thread track how long it takes to do the sort.

-    c.
-Each thread should print its index (an int that represents the order in which the thread was created) and total time (as described above) upon completion.
+   Here's some example code for time tracking:

+        struct timeval startt, stopt;
+        suseconds_t usecs_passed;
+        gettimeofday(&startt, NULL);
+        // some code that takes time
+        gettimeofday(&stopt, NULL);
+        usecs_passed = stopt.tv_usec - startt.tv_usec;

+    The time elapsed needs to be stored somewhere so it can be aggregated up after all threads are done.

 4. In a loop, the parent process should wait (using pthread\_join) for each thread to complete.
-Once all of the of the n threads have completed, the parent should call a user defined function that calculates the maximum, minimum, and mean values for the execution times of each sorting algorithm.
+Once all of the of the n threads have completed, the main thread calculates the maximum, minimum, and mean values for the execution times of each sorting algorithm.
 It should then print these values to the console.

-5. At this point the values should be semi-sorted: the first third should be sorted via the brute force method, the second third by the bubble sort method, and the third third by the merge sort method.

-6. Finally, merge the results of each thread to create one sorted list.
-The nicest way to do this is create a new output array to sort all the output and then repeatedly copy individual sorted segments into the region, then merge them with the Merge function.

-    You do not need to use parallelism in this part.

-    You could also copy them all into the output and then merge them with a single sort that doesn't take advantage of the fact that the sub-lists are sorted, but this is the cowards way out and we'll take off a small number of points if you do.

-You only need to submit threadSort.c for this part.

 # Basic semaphores 1 (20 points)